ClaudioESSilva/claudioessilva.github.io/content/post/2019-05-17-ups-i-have-deleted-some-data-can-you-put-it-back-dbatools-for-the-rescue.md

 For each of the tables that we define on our `$tables` list variable:

 <ul>
 <li>`Export-DbaScript` will generate the T-SQL script from the source table using the properties that we have defined.
-In this case, Keys (Primary, Foreign, Unique), Defaults and Checks Constraints and also clustered and non-clustered indexes.</p></li>
+In this case, Keys (Primary, Foreign, Unique), Defaults and Checks Constraints and also clustered and non-clustered indexes.</li>
-<li><p>`Invoke-DbaQuery` will run the generated script on the destination database.
+<li>`Invoke-DbaQuery` will run the generated script on the destination database.
 At this point we have the same table structure on both sides.
-This will only run if the table does not exists on the destination database.</p></li>
+This will only run if the table does not exists on the destination database.</li>
-<li><p>Finally we use our `Copy-DbaDbTableData` command to copy the records.
-Here I have choosen to truncate the table with `-Truncate` parameter and keep identity values by specifying the `-KeepIdentity`.</p></li>
+<li>Finally we use our `Copy-DbaDbTableData` command to copy the records.
+Here I have choosen to truncate the table with `-Truncate` parameter and keep identity values by specifying the `-KeepIdentity`.</li>
 </ul>

 ### Special callout:

-<p>If these tables have relations between them, you need to specify the table list in a specific order to make sure that parent tables are created before child tables.
+If these tables have relations between them, you need to specify the table list in a specific order to make sure that parent tables are created before child tables.
 Otherwise you will get, as expected, some errors.

 ## Final thoughts